 A properly trained herding dog will be helpful to you in the fields.
 Herding balls, boomer balls, or joy balls, they’re all fantastic accessories that you can start your pup with.

-Moreover, a herding ball for dogs is equally enjoyable for dogs that don’t herd as it’s an excellent toy that helps to build confidence.
+Moreover, a large herding ball for dogs is equally enjoyable for dogs that don’t herd as it’s an excellent toy that helps to build confidence.
 So, you can use these herding balls to make a dog (of any breed) more athletic and be entertained for hours on end.